A flat-band perspective on the boson peak in amorphous solids: Novel evidence in 2D and 3D simulated glasses

-In this Section, we provide novel evidence for a flat BP mode in numerical models of amorphous solids in two and three dimensions.
+In this Section, we provide novel evidence for a flat BP band in numerical models of amorphous solids in two and three dimensions.
 We consider the following four numerical models, all investigated in square or cubic domains with periodic boundary conditions. \begin{itemize} \item[(i)] The standard 80:20 KA mixture in 3D at a fixed number density $\rho=1.2$~\cite{kob1995testing,das2022crossover}.
-We equilibrate the system at $T=2.0$, which is even beyond the onset temperature of such systems~\cite{sastry2000onset}, and then minimize the energy via the conjugate-gradient (CJ) algorithm.
-Results are averaged over 10 realizations. \item[(ii)] Polydisperse systems interacting via a family of LJ-like potentials whose attractive tail extends up to a distance modulated by a parameter $x_c$~\cite{dauchotPotential,chattoraj2020role}.
+We equilibrate the system at $T=2.0$, a temperature above the onset temperature~\cite{sastry2000onset} at which glassy, non-Arrhenius relaxation sets in.
+The configurations are then energy-minimized with the conjugate-gradient algorithm, and results are averaged over 10 realizations. \item[(ii)] Polydisperse systems interacting via a family of LJ-like potentials whose attractive tail extends up to a distance modulated by a parameter $x_c$~\cite{dauchotPotential,chattoraj2020role}.
 Previous works have demonstrated that decreasing $x_c$ increases the stability of the system ~\cite{chattoraj2020role, gonzalez2020mechanical, gonzalez2020mechanical2, Zheng2021}.
 In the following, we consider $x_c = 1.8$ and $x_c = 1.5$, focusing on $N = 8000$ particle systems, in both 2D and 3D.
 The density depends on the dimensionality so that the interparticle spacing is fixed, $a_0 = \rho^{-1/D}\simeq 0.977$.
 The systems are equilibrated at high temperatures, well above their respective onset temperature, and the energy is then minimized via CJ.
 Results are averaged over $50$ realizations in 2D and over 20 in 3D. \item[(iii)] A model three-dimensional $\mathrm{Cu_{50}Zr_{50}}$ metallic glass \cite{10.1063/1.5131500}.
 An empirical potential function is used to simulate the interactions in a realistic three-dimensional $\mathrm{Cu_{50}Zr_{50}}$ metallic glass sample, which is represented by a simulation box of $14000$ atoms.
 We equilibrate a metallic liquid for $2$ ns at $1800$ K, the time duration of which is much longer than the $\alpha$ relaxation time, and then quench the liquid to $300$ K with a constant cooling rate of $10^{12}$ K/s.
 These simulations are performed in the NPT ensemble at zero pressure~\cite{10.1063/1.447334}.
 The energy of the resulting configuration is then minimized via CJ at constant volume based on the last step of cooling. \end{itemize} We diagonalize the Hessian matrix of each inherent state produced by the energy minimization to obtain $dN$ eigenvalues $\omega^2$ and eigenvectors.
 We estimate the BP frequency $\omega_{\text{BP}}$ from the peak of the normalized density of states, $g(\omega)/\omega^{D-1}$, and evaluate the dynamical structure factors from the normal mode analysis, as outlined in Ref. ~\cite{tanakaPRR}.